Dental Implants – Richardson, TX

 Missing All Teeth

+Even if you’ve lost all of your teeth on one or both arches, dental implants can help.
 It just takes four to six well-placed implants to restore an entire row of teeth using an implant denture.
 These prosthetics tend to be smaller and leave more room in the mouth than regular removable dentures, but they are notably more stable, helping patients recover much more of their bite strength.
 This, in turn, allows them to enjoy a more varied and healthy diet, which can lead to improved overall health.

 Understanding the Cost of Dental Implants

 Every dental implant treatment provided by Dr. Shwarts is completely personalized based on the needs of the patient, meaning the price always varies from person to person.
 To learn what your particular procedure will cost, we recommend scheduling a consultation.
 Even though implants do tend to be more expensive up front compared to other replacements, they are guaranteed to last many, many times longer, which helps patients save tremendously on periodic maintenance over time.

 Types of Dental Implants

 Two important factors that go into the cost of your treatment are how many and what type of dental implants do you need.
 For instance, replacing one missing tooth with a single dental implant will cost less than replacing an entire arch of missing teeth with a denture and several dental implant posts.
 Thankfully, you won’t always need as many titanium posts as you have missing teeth.
 During your consultation, your Richardson implant dentist will go over all your options and their associated costs.